CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Static_Website.md

 1. Select **Import**

-## Create initial AB2D static website
+## Create or update AB2D static website

 1. Ensure that you are connected to CMS Cisco VPN